CJFariss/World-Politics/README.md

 - **OWD:** Hannah Ritchie, Pablo Rosado, and Veronika Samborska (2024) - “Climate Change” Published online at OurWorldinData.org.
 Retrieved from: https://ourworldindata.org/climate-change

+- **Data Visualization Assignment** Due at the end of the week.
+Data visualization presentations during sections this week.
+You will need a color printout of your data visualization during your assigned section.

 ### Week 15

 - **FLSHR Ch.
 14:** *Challenges to the Global Order*